ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/native-support/build-a-native-executable.md

 > **Note:**
 > - On Windows, the native image requires Visual Studio Code and Microsoft Visual C++ (MSVC).
 For instructions on installing Visual Studio Code with the Windows 10 SDK, go to [Using GraalVM and Native Image on Windows 10](https://medium.com/graalvm/using-graalvm-and-native-image-on-windows-10-9954dc071311).
+> - On Mac with arm64 architecture, the Ballerina native image build will work with the Mac arm installer which is available in Ballerina 2201.5.0(Swan Lake) or greater.
 > - The GraalVM native-image tool support for Apple M1 (darwin-aarch64) is still experimental.
 For more updates, see [Support for Apple M1](https://github.com/oracle/graal/issues/2666).

 After the environment is set up, follow the steps below to build a native executable for a simple Ballerina HTTP server application.